appcelerator/lexus/docs/getting-started.md

 We have not covered all the methods Lexus provides in this tutorial.
 The current list is:

+- avg
+- count
 - find
-- count
-- cardinality
-- avg
 - max
 - min
 - sum
+- unique